Padres hold off Dodgers 3-2 in resumption of SoCal rivalry - WHIZ News

-LOS ANGELES (AP) — Jurickson Profar singled and scored the tiebreaking run in the eighth inning, and the San Diego Padres opened the second series of the season in Southern California’s lively baseball rivalry with a 3-2 victory over the Los Angeles Dodgers on Thursday night.
+It’s also just the latest superb moment in a rivalry series that’s only getting more exciting.

-Trent Grisham homered and had two hits for the Padres, who snapped a three-game skid as they opened a four-game series at chilly Chavez Ravine with the Dodgers’ first home loss of the season.
+Jurickson Profar singled and scored the tiebreaking run in the eighth inning as San Diego opened a four-game series at chilly Chavez Ravine by handing the Dodgers their first home loss of the season.
+Trent Grisham homered and had two hits for the Padres, who snapped a three-game skid.

-Los Angeles took two of three in San Diego last weekend, but the Padres answered with timely hits, strong pitching and a fantastic inning-ending double play in the eighth, capping yet another well-played matchup between two stacked rosters.
+Los Angeles took two of three in San Diego last weekend, but the Padres answered with timely hits, a strong start from rookie Ryan Weathers and that fantastic defense in the eighth, capping yet another well-played matchup between two stacked rosters.

+“We’re both really talented teams that know how to play good baseball,” said Walker Buehler, who pitched seven innings of four-hit ball for the Dodgers.
+“You’ve got to assume there’s going to be a few nail-biters in there.”

-Manny Machado had an early RBI single for San Diego, but Neuse’s first career homer tied it for Los Angeles, which managed just one hit in the first six innings.
+Manny Machado had an early RBI single for San Diego, but Neuse’s first career homer tied it for Los Angeles.

-Profar and Victor Caratini singled off Blake Treinen (1-1) leading off the eighth, and Profar put San Diego back ahead on Fernando Tatis Jr.‘s double-play groundout.
+Profar and Victor Caratini singled off Blake Treinen (1-1) leading off the eighth, and Profar put San Diego back ahead on Tatis’ double-play groundout.

-Profar then barely failed to make a diving catch on Will Smith’s tailing fly down the left field line after a long run, putting two Dodgers in scoring position with nobody out in the eighth.
+Profar just missed a diving catch on Will Smith’s tailing fly down the left field line after a long run, putting two Dodgers in scoring position with nobody out in the eighth.

-After Max Muncy grounded out and Pollock was intentionally walked to load the bases, Neuse smoked a 105-mph grounder to second baseman Jake Cronenworth, who barely knocked down the ball.
-San Diego then turned a double play in which both Dodgers were out by minuscule margins, setting off a raucous celebration in the Padres’ dugout.
+After Max Muncy grounded out and Pollock was intentionally walked to load the bases, San Diego turned its defining double play.

+“It was a roller coaster inning,” Dodgers manager Dave Roberts said.
+“I thought we put ourselves in a position to at least tie the game, potentially go ahead.
+It took a great play by Cronenworth to recover on the ball and make that nice feed, and I just don’t know many shortstops that can make that play with that arm speed.”

+Both Dodgers were out by minuscule margins confirmed by video review, setting off a wild celebration in the Padres’ dugout and clubhouse.

+“I was doing arm care,” Weathers said.
+“We all screamed in the clubhouse.
+I wish I would have been out there for it.”

-Nabil Crismatt (1-1) finished the seventh for San Diego.
+Nabil Crismatt (1-1) finished the seventh for San Diego, which was thin in the bullpen after using seven relievers Wednesday.
 Mark Melancon pitched a dominant ninth for his seventh save.

+“All around, that was probably our best-played game so far,” Tingler said.
+“It was certainly well-needed.”

-Walker Buehler gave up four hits with a season-high nine strikeouts over seven innings, but the Los Angeles ace was narrowly outpitched by impressive Padres rookie Ryan Weathers, who hurled 5 2/3 innings of scoreless, two-hit ball in the 21-year-old’s second major league start.
+Buehler racked up a season-high nine strikeouts in his longest start of the season, but the Los Angeles ace was narrowly outpitched by Weathers, who hurled 5 2/3 innings of scoreless, two-hit ball in the 21-year-old’s second major league start.

-Both teams entered the series in weeklong offensive slumps, and neither managed a hit until Buehler singled off Weathers in the third.

-Los Angeles finally got its second hit when Pollock delivered his first homer of the season off Emilio Pagán.
-Neuse followed with a 399-foot blast to center for his first career homer in his third game up with the Dodgers.

 BEAUTIFUL WEATHERS